NicklasVraa/LiX/readme.md

 > LiX aims to be for LaTeX, what LaTeX is for TeX.

 Disclaimer: This project breaks conventions and practices, which are considered to be "standard" by the LaTeX community.
 If you want to learn "pure" LaTeX, this is not the project for you.
-However, for those of you that want to get stuff done as painlessly as possible: enjoy.
+However, for those of you that want to get stuff done as painlessly as possible: Please enjoy.

 Shortcuts: [Examples](#examples) | [Syntax](#syntax) | [Installation](#installation) | [Scripts](#scripts) | [Plans](#plans)